-The film follows the fortunes and misfortunes of a squad from the 1st US Infantry Division (‘The Big Red One’) through World War II, from a beachhead assault on North Africa to France, Sicily, Belgium and on to the liberation of the Falkenau concentration camp in Czechoslovakia.
+The film follows the fortunes and misfortunes of a small squad from the 1st US Infantry Division (‘The Big Red One’) through World War II, from a beachhead assault on North Africa to France, Sicily, Belgium and on to the liberation of the Falkenau concentration camp in Czechoslovakia.

 Simultaneously, the sergeant’s German counterpart, a noncommissioned officer (NCO) named Schroeder (Siegfried Rauch), fights in the same skirmishes from the other side, showing unending loyalty to his country and to Hitler.

 At the close of the film, Schroeder surprises the sergeant in the woods at night in an attempt to surrender.
 The sergeant, having just buried a small child released from the Falkenau concentration camp, stabs Schroeder.